Community Involvement at Hallmark

 Financial donations from the Hallmark Corporate Foundation, funded from the company’s profits, support agencies and programs primarily in Kansas City and the cities and towns that are home to our facilities.

-Product donations include paper plates, cups and napkins to disaster-relief efforts and food banks, cards to organizations serving the military, and a range of items – nearly $25 million wholesale value in 2012 – to some 130 large non-profit organizations that can sort, store and redistribute them to other non-profits.
+Product donations include paper plates, cups and napkins to disaster-relief efforts and food banks, cards to organizations serving the military, and a range of gift and other items worth millions of dollars in wholesale value annually to several large non-profit organizations that can sort, store and redistribute them to other non-profits.

 Where possible we combine all three – financial grants, products and enthusiastic volunteers – in support of the needs of children and families, arts and culture, and human service infrastructure and civic assets in our hometown communities, as well as support of the military.